 If your doctor prescribes medications, Done will ship it to you for free.
 You can also opt to pick up your meds at a local pharmacy.

-To get started with Done, you’ll be charged $199 upfront.
-Then, the service (including free treatment delivery and continuous care) costs $59 per month.
-You can cancel the service at any time.
+Done costs $199 upfront.
+Then, the service (including free medication delivery and continuous care) costs $79 per month, which you can cancel at any time.

-With Done, you’re required to sign up for a membership to receive care.
-With this format, you’ll pay the $59 monthly fee in return for continuous care and online refills.
-Your meds will need to be refilled every month – they do this to prevent abuse of prescriptions.
-While your membership can be canceled at any time, you’d need to complete (and pay for) another initial appointment if you ever wanted to reactivate your account.
+To recap: Done’s subscription is set up so that you’ll pay the $79 monthly fee in return for continuous care and online refills.
+Your ADHD meds will need to be refilled every month, which they do to prevent abuse.
+While your subscription can be canceled at any time, you’d need to complete (and repay for) another initial appointment if you ever wanted to reactivate your account.

 Where is Done ADHD available?